 Our New Mexico Pedestrian Accident Lawyers Are Here to Help

 Victims of pedestrian accidents should explore all of their legal options for compensation.
 Successful plaintiffs can recover compensation for their medical expenses, pain and suffering, and other costs associated with their injury.
-At Hunt Law, our lawyers have a record of success when it comes to defending injured pedestrians.
+At Hunt Law, our lawyers have a record of success when it comes to defending injured pedestrians in Santa Fe and Albuquerque.
 If you or a loved one have suffered an injury from a pedestrian accident, we can help.

 Additionally, when a loved one dies as a result of a pedestrian accident, his or her family may be able to recover compensation to help cover their costs.
 The sooner you call our Northern New Mexico personal injury law firm, the better.
 We offer potential new clients a free consultation.
 Contact us today to learn how we can fight for your rights.